KxSystems/kafka/README.md

 ]$ git clone https://github.com/KxSystems/kafka.git
 ]$ cd kafka
 ]$ mkdir build && cd build
-build]$ cmake ..
+build]$ cmake .. -DENABLE_SSL:BOOL=OFF
 build]$ cmake --build . --target install

 ```

+**Notes:**
-**Note:** `cmake --build . --target install` as used in the Linux/MacOS builds installs the required share object and q files to the `QHOME/[ml]64` and `QHOME` directories respectively.
+1. `cmake --build . --target install` as used in the Linux/MacOS builds installs the required share object and q files to the `QHOME/[ml]64` and `QHOME` directories respectively.
 If you do not wish to install these files directly, you can execute `cmake --build .` instead of `cmake --build . --target install` and move the files from their build location at `build/kafkakdb`.
+2. If you use TLS remove the flag `-DENABLE_SSL:BOOL=OFF`.

 #### Windows